openstack-archive/fuel-docs/pages/operations/docker-on-master.rst

 System changes for Docker affecting Fuel 5.0 and later
 ------------------------------------------------------

-The Fuel Master base sytem is modified in 5.0.
+The Fuel Master base system is modified in 5.0.
 These changes were made mostly to enable directory sharing between containers to operate smoothly: